 What It’s Like: Weights are stacked inside a 12-pound kettlebell-shaped shell; with the tap of a button, it can pick up a few additional pounds, or more than a few (up to 42) for more heavy-duty exercises.
 It also has a built-in motion sensor that counts your reps and sends the data to the app, so you can track your progress.

 TL; DR: A worthwhile investment for the small-space dweller devoted to getting both their shoulder presses and deadlifts in daily.

 Who’s It For: Exercisers who like variety, tracking their metrics, and don’t want their living room to look like a gym.

 At first, I felt that I’d miss the communal aspect of a group class, since this is just you and the instructor, but I found that the instructors were motivating enough to keep the workout exciting.
-Mirror plans to add a personal training feature in the future (a front-facing camera, which can be covered up with a privacy cap, will let your trainer coach you virtually).
+Mirror also offers a personal training program (your trainer coaches you virtually via the front-facing camera, which can be covered up with a privacy cap when not in use.)

 TL; DR: The most design-minded option, Mirror looks very cool hanging on the wall for anyone embarrassed by gym equipment.
 The online community is just starting to grow, but the wide variety of workout styles can handle almost all of your fitness needs.